idabj/MADCHASE/README.md

 ```shell
 pipreqs .
 ```
-This command must be ran in the `runner\` directory.
+This command must be run in the `runner\` directory.